 There was once a time when a neighborhood might actually have multiple “neighborhood bars.”
 But as consumer preferences adjusted, chains proliferated, and the makeup of communities changed, the bars and taverns once a favorite among “the usuals” have been especially vulnerable.

-For the neighborhood bars, surviving often means adapting to changing tastes.
+For the neighborhood bars, surviving often means embracing technology, such as a bar point of sale system.
+It also means adapting to changing tastes.
 But that’s a double-edged sword when the simplicity of a local watering hole is part of the lasting appeal.

 “We have always catered to the shot-and-beer crowd, and we still do.
 That has never changed,” says bartender Dawnee Aubert, who has worked at the Golden Gopher since 2004.